thalescomp/Project-Descriptions-for-Review/DevOps/P0/P0_Reviewer_Instructions.md

 #### Learning Outcome

 The desired learning outcome of DevOps P0 is to get students into the right mindframe for a DevOps Nanodegree program.
 DevOps isn't about tools; it's about the business processes that those tools serve.
+This is a [formative assessment](http://www.scholastic.com/teachers/article/what-are-formative-assessments-and-why-should-we-use-them), i.e., one that serves to guide the student and show what needs to be learned, rather than a summative one that serves to evaluate the student's learning.

 #### Implications of Learning Outcome for Review